jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 @username/project-name
 ```

+## Update npm

+You need a version of npm greater than `2.7.0`.
+Run `sudo npm install -g npm` to update npm.

 ## Initializing a scoped package

 To create a scoped package, you simply use a package name that starts with your scope.